Vanessa Bryant, in deposition, describes learning of deaths of Kobe and Gianna

 All of those witnesses are being scheduled for depositions, and they are being asked to produce volumes of documents.
 The subpoena issued to Wilson, for instance, asked for all documents and communications related to Bryant’s emotional distress between Wilson and Bryant or anybody else since 2010 — 10 years before the crash.
 It also sought all documents and communications between Wilson and Bryant about any topic since the day of the crash, and all of Wilson’s communications with others about Bryant since the day of the crash.

-“Defendants’ document requests are grossly overbroad,” a lawyer for the witnesses wrote in an email Monday.
+“Defendants’ document requests are grossly overbroad,” a lawyer for the witnesses wrote in an email Monday that was submitted to the court.

 “As we have discussed, the document requests are not overbroad,” a lawyer for the county responded, though they did later agree that witnesses wouldn’t have to turn over all of their communications with Bryant since the crash, just the communications about her mental state going back to 2010.